davidfloyd91/final-flatiron-project/README.md

 ### Backend

-The backend lives at https://github.com/davidfloyd91/Salp-Backend.
+The backend lives at [this repo](https://github.com/davidfloyd91/Salp-Backend).
 To install it, run the following in the terminal (in your desired directory):

 + `$ git clone git@github.com:davidfloyd91/Salp-Backend.git`
 + `$ cd Salp-Backend`